 Within Teamwork, you can convert tasks into subtasks of other tasks in your project.

 You can change them quickly using drag and drop or a keyboard shortcut.

 Converting a task to a subtask

 To make an existing task into a subtask, expand the task you want to be the parent task by clicking the subtasks icon to open the subtasks area for that task.

-Hover over the task you want to convert to a subtask and use the move icon on the far left to drag it to the subtasks area of the other task.
+Hover over the task you want to convert to a subtask and use the drag & drop icon to the far left of the task to click and move the task to the subtasks area of the other task.

 You can also use keyboard shortcuts to convert the task.
 Hover over a task and press the Tab key on your keyboard.
 The task will be indented, and converted to a subtask of the task above it.

 Converting a task to a subtask of another subtask

 Similarly to converting a task to a subtask of another task, you can also convert a task to a subtask of an existing subtask (a sub subtask of the parent task).

 Expand the parent task so you can see the existing subtask, then click the subtasks icon on that subtask.
 You can then drag the task you want to move into the subtasks area.